 At the core of the system are the extraction jobs that can be defined for the different components of the Denodo Platform.

 - Denodo Aracne.
-These type of jobs are deprecated and will be removed in a later version of the Denodo Platform.
+This type of jobs is deprecated and will be removed in the next major version of Denodo.

 - Denodo ITPilot (ITP).
 Executes queries on wrappers from Denodo ITPilot to obtain structured data from Web sources.